sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/chap-4.md

 Unless the medicine is to be withdrawn from the market, most regulatory actions that could be taken will involve a change to the marketing authorisation and product information.
 Occasionally, the existing product information is considered satisfactory and the problem is merely that the recommendations within it are frequently not being followed.
 In these circumstances, ‘reminder’ communications may be issued, often directly by regulatory authorities and through regular bulletins by which the authorities communicate with health professionals.
 However, the extent to which these influence the behaviour of prescribers is unclear.

 An important consideration is how quickly information needs to be made available to health professionals and patients.
-A new life-threatening ADR requires immediate communication, whereas the addition of a symptom that does not appear to be associated with serious consequences (e.g. nausea) to the undesirable effects section of the product information could be part of the next routine revision of the SPC.
+A new life-threatening ADR requires immediate communication, whereas the addition of a symptom that does not appear to be associated with serious consequences (for example nausea) to the undesirable effects section of the product information could be part of the next routine revision of the SPC.
 Most issues come between these two extremes and a judgement needs to be made about the speed of action and the most appropriate method of communication.

 An issue that is particularly difficult relates to communication of signals to users of medicines.
 In the past, unconfirmed signals have rarely been communicated actively by regulatory bodies because of the uncertainty involved and because it is often difficult to make clear recommendations to users.
 However, in recent years expectations have changed and appearing to ‘sit’ on potentially worrying information which then leaks out can damage confidence in the system and lead to perceptions that the data are worse than is really the case.
 In an important example, in 2007 the WHO UMC published a signal of approximately 10‐fold disproportionate ADR reporting identified from their spontaneous database related to statins and amyotrophic lateral sclerosis (a life‐threatening neurological condition) despite much uncertainty about cause and effect.
 This was picked up and covered by the general media but, despite the very wide use of statins, it did not appear to create a major ‘scare’.
 Subsequently, the signal was effectively disproved by further investigation.
 It is likely that information about signals will increasingly be actively communicated in the future, for example through social media.